ningkaiyang/PacificaAutoAgendaWriter/README.md

 # City of Pacifica - Agenda Summary Generator

 ## Overview
 This application is designed to significantly streamline the process of creating comprehensive agenda summaries for the City of Pacifica City Council meetings.
-It operates by ingesting a structured comma-separated value (CSV) file, leveraging a local Large Language Model (LLM) to perform both summarization and categorization of agenda items, and subsequently generating a professionally formatted Microsoft Word (.docx) document that is ready for review and finalization.
+It operates by directly reading Microsoft Excel (.xlsx) files, allowing users to select a specific sheet for processing.
+It then leverages a local Large Language Model (LLM) to perform both summarization and categorization of agenda items, and subsequently generates a professionally formatted Microsoft Word (.docx) document that is ready for review and finalization.
 The goal is to provide an efficient, privacy-focused, and user-friendly tool for managing meeting agenda data.

 ## Key Features
-*   **GUI Overhaul:** A redesigned, modern user interface built with Kivy for a more intuitive and visually appealing experience.
+*   **Direct Excel (.xlsx) Handling:** Read Microsoft Excel files directly without needing to export to CSV first.
+*   **Sheet Selection:** If a workbook contains multiple sheets, you are prompted to select the correct one.
 *   **One-Click Model Installation:** A simple, one-time setup process to download and install the required local LLM directly from the settings menu.
-*   **Full Item Parsing & Auto-Selection:** The application now parses all agenda items from the CSV and presents them in a clear, scrollable list.
+*   **Full Item Parsing & Auto-Selection:** The application parses all agenda items from your selected Excel sheet and presents them in a clear, scrollable list.
 Items can be automatically pre-selected for inclusion based on a flag in the source file.
-*   **Flexible CSV Headers:** Customize the exact column header names (e.g., "MEETING DATE", "AGENDA ITEM") in the settings to match your specific CSV file format.
+*   **Flexible Column Headers:** Customize the exact column header names (e.g., "MEETING DATE", "AGENDA ITEM") in the settings to match your specific spreadsheet format.
 No need to edit the file itself.
 *   **Customizable AI Prompts:** Advanced users can modify the prompt templates used for both summarization (Pass 1) and formatting (Pass 2) via the settings menu, allowing for fine-tuned control over the AI's output.
 *   **Self-Scrolling Console:** Both the main generation output and the optional debug console now scroll automatically, allowing you to watch the process unfold in real-time without manual intervention.
 *   **System Notifications:** When a report is finished, the application window is brought to the foreground, a sound effect is played, and a native OS notification is displayed, so you never miss a completed task.